 Cleopatra’s grandfather, King Ptolemy IX, dutifully married his two sisters.

-Yet, it seems that his son, Ptolemy XII Auletes, was not the son of either of them.
+Yet his son, Ptolemy XII Auletes, was probably not the offspring of either of them.

 At least there is no record that he was.
-And Egyptians and Romans called him Ptolemy ‘Nothos,’ that is, ‘bastard.’
+And Egyptians and Romans called him ‘Nothos,’ aka ‘bastard,’ in Greek.

-That leaves open the possibility that Auletes was the son of a concubine.
+Auletes may have been the son of a concubine.

 The Ptolemies had a strong love for everything Greek.
 Their court was full of Greeks and Macedonians.
 Their capital, Alexandria, was full of Greeks.
 The Ptolemies’ native language was Greek, which was also the tongue spoken at court and in which the official documents were written.
 And they received Greek educations.
 The Ptolemies were quite proud of their Greek descent, and they held tight to their culture.

 The situation in Egypt was loosely akin to what happened when the British conquered India and displaced the native population.